Part 0·0.3·10 min read

 └── Part 8 (stats & ML)

 Parts 1 and 2 are prerequisites for everything else.
-You don't need to have memorized them, but you need to have read them.
-The rest of the curriculum assumes you know what DNA is, what a protein does, and what the Central Dogma says.
+You don't need to have memorized them, but you need to have them.
+The rest of the curriculum assumes you know what is, what a does, and what the says.

 Parts 3–7 are relatively independent of each other, though they share vocabulary.
-You can read them in any order after Part 2.
-The exception: Part 7 is much easier after Part 3, because understanding gene regulation in neurons is the same concept as gene regulation everywhere.
+You can them in any order after Part 2.
+The exception: Part 7 is much easier after Part 3, because understanding regulation in is the same concept as regulation everywhere.

 Part 8 requires all of the above.
 The statistical methods only make sense if you understand what you're measuring and why.
 The ML applications require knowing what the features represent biologically.